univ-of-utah-marriott-library-apple/blade_runner/README.md

 <img src="rsrc/images/jssdoc_review.png"  width="400" height="517">

-The intent of this is to help track down and correct other mangled/incorrect computer records.
+The intent of this is to help track down and correct other mangled or incorrect computer records.

 # Uninstallation